marcomalva/rstudio-rmarkdown-primer/topic/distribution-shape/Literate-Programming.md

 b <- -1:-10
 ```

-As this example shows, the code chunk starts and ends with three
+As this example shows, the code chunk starts and ends with three back
-backquotes (\`\`\`) (Note that the end mark must be three backquotes
+quotes (\`\`\`) (Note that the end mark must be three back quotes too,
-too, not three quotes).
-After the first three backquotes, write {r} to
+not three quotes).
+After the first three back quotes, write {r} to tell
-tell the program that it is a chunk for R codes.After “r” and a space,
+the program that it is a chunk for R codes.After “r” and a space, you
-you should write the name of a chunk.
-You have to give a unique name to
+should write the name of a chunk.
+You have to give a unique name to each
-each chunk.
+chunk.

 In RStudio you can also insert code chunks through the menu
 `Code | Insert Chunk` or the hot key combination `Alt - Ctrl -I`.